Law of the European Union: Establishment and services

 The "freedom to provide services" under TFEU article 56 applies to people who give services "for remuneration", especially commercial or professional activity.
-For example, in Van Binsbergen v Bestuur van de Bedrijfvereniging voor de Metaalnijverheid a Dutch lawyer moved to Belgium while advising a client in a social security case, and was told he could not continue because Dutch law said only people established in the Netherlands could give legal advice.
+For example, in Van Binsbergen v Bestuur van de Bedrijfsvereniging voor de Metaalnijverheid a Dutch lawyer moved to Belgium while advising a client in a social security case, and was told he could not continue because Dutch law said only people established in the Netherlands could give legal advice.
 The Court of Justice held that the freedom to provide services applied, it was directly effective, and the rule was probably unjustified: having an address in the member state would be enough to pursue the legitimate aim of good administration of justice.
 The Court of Justice has held that secondary education falls outside the scope of article 56 because usually the state funds it, but higher education does not.
 Health care generally counts as a service.
 In Geraets-Smits v Stichting Ziekenfonds Mrs Geraets-Smits claimed she should be reimbursed by Dutch social insurance for costs of receiving treatment in Germany.
 The Dutch health authorities regarded the treatment unnecessary, so she argued this restricted the freedom (of the German health clinic) to provide services.
 Several governments submitted that hospital services should not be regarded as economic, and should not fall within article 56.
 But the Court of Justice held health was a "service" even though the government (rather than the service recipient) paid for the service.
 National authorities could be justified in refusing to reimburse patients for medical services abroad if the health care received at home was without undue delay, and it followed "international medical science" on which treatments counted as normal and necessary.
 The Court requires that the individual circumstances of a patient justify waiting lists, and this is also true in the context of the UK's National Health Service.
 Aside from public services, another sensitive field of services are those classified as illegal.
 Josemans v Burgemeester van Maastricht held that the Netherlands' regulation of cannabis consumption, including the prohibitions by some municipalities on tourists (but not Dutch nationals) going to coffee shops, fell outside article 56 altogether.
 The Court of Justice reasoned that narcotic drugs were controlled in all member states, and so this differed from other cases where prostitution or other quasi-legal activity was subject to restriction.